aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 - Values with integer types in vectors and tables can be encoded as `bv` types; indices and keys in tables cannot be `bv` types for now.
 Using other types will lead to internal errors.

-## Builtin Functions
+## Built-in functions

-MSL supports a number of builtin constants and functions.
+MSL supports a number of built-in constants and functions.
 Most of them are not available in the Move
 language:

 - `MAX_U8: num`, `MAX_U64: num`, `MAX_U128: num` returns the maximum value of the corresponding